aliraza998/Convex-Hull-and-Line-Intersection/README.md

 with practical implementation, offering insights into algorithmic efficiency and usability.

 # Tools and Technologies
-The system is implemented in Java using the Swing framework on NetBeans.
+The system is implemented in Java using the Swing framework on NetBeans.
 The graphical interface allows users to interactively input points and line segments.
 A clear diagram illustrates the system architecture, depicting how the algorithms are integrated into the user interface.
 This